hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 of ram a 32bit userland was used to keep memory usage lower.
 - info: v6.0.0 kernel, debian bookworm (32bit i686 userland), 2gb ram, 32gb
   emmc

+# chromebook octopus - blooglet - october 2022

+- tested for about two weeks
+- it was working surprisingly well and reliable
+- notes: it was a joy to use after testing all the lower spec systems over the last weeks - 4gb of ram and at least 4 cpu cores of useable speed are really recommended for daily use if possible - with those specs using the system is really comfortable compared to everything with lower specs
+- info: v6.0.0 kernel, debian bookworm, 4gb ram, 64gb emmc, broken keyboard,
+  so it was used with usb kbd and mouse